 - Preheat oven to 350 and line baking sheet with parchment paper

-- Toss tomatoes with 3 T olive oil, salt, pepper, red pepper flakes, shallots, garlic, thyme, and lemon juice.
-Place cut side up onto parchment paper; roast for 40 minutes until tomatoes are wilted and deliciously roasted.
+- Toss tomatoes with 3 T olive oil, salt, pepper, thyme, oregano, red pepper flakes, shallots, and garlic.
+Place onto parchment paper, cut side up and roast for 40 minutes until tomatoes are wilted and deliciously roasted.
+Toss halfway through.

-- When the tomatoes are finished roasting, remove from oven and add them to the pasta along with remaining olive oil, butter, basil, and cheese.
+- Add Roasted tomatoes to the pasta along with remaining olive oil, butter, basil, cheese, and lemon zest and juice.
 Gently toss to combine until butter and cheese are melted.

-- Serve in Bowls topped with fresh parmesan and chopped parsley.
-(Can just add more basil if you prefer)
+- Serve in Bowls topped with fresh basil and burrata.